Lets Talk

 Delighted to chat about projects on the horizon, book that date in the diary, or simply connect for future possibilities.
 Say hello…

-Dublin — The Constant
+Dublin โ The Constant

-Dublin is where I was born, where I live, where I work.
-It’s the backdrop to everything — the city I’ve been photographing for longer than I can remember, from every angle a camera bag and a commission can get you into.
-Boardrooms and building sites, hotel bars and public parks, grand atriums and awkward mezzanines, the kind of alleyway that only a Dubliner would know to cut through.
+Boardrooms, backrooms and building sites, hotel bars and public parks, grand atriums and awkward mezzanines, the kind of alleyway that only a Dubliner would know to cut through.
+Or want to.

 All of which means that when clients need photography in Dublin, they’re working with someone who knows the city the way you only can from living and working in it for a lifetime.
 The light at different times of year, the locations that work and the ones that look better in person than they photograph, the rhythm of the place and how it changes from one part of the city to the next.